icerpc/icerpc-csharp/README.md

 build.cmd doc
 ```

-The resulting documentation will be located in the `doc\_site` directory.
+The resulting documentation will be located in the `docfx\_site` directory.

 [1]: https://www.nuget.org/packages/docfx